Fate of many-body localization in an Abelian lattice gauge theory: Probing nature of mid-spectrum eigenstates via

 From Table.~\ref{tab:Opot}, we see that $\mathcal{D}_\square$ acts as a quantifier for whether a plaquette is active or inert in a given mid-spectrum eigenstate since $\mathcal{D}_{\mathrm{th}} \ll 1$ while $\mathcal{D}_\square$ should be close to $1/4$ deep in the many-body localized phase.
 For small $\alpha$, we have verified that $\mathcal{D}_\square$ is close to $\mathcal{D}_{\mathrm{th}}$ (apart from finite-size fluctuations) in the mid-spectrum eigenstates, and thus all plaquettes are active as expected.

 The behavior of $\mathcal{D}_\square$ for different elementary plaquettes of a ladder for mid-spectrum eigenstates is far more interesting for intermediate and large $\alpha$ (see more details in Sec.~\ref{subsec:FSS}).
 In Fig.~\ref{fig:opotspAlph100_12x2} and Fig.~\ref{fig:opotspAlph100_6x4}, we display certain chosen mid-spectrum eigenstates from a given disorder realization of a $12 \times 2$ ladder and a $6 \times 4$ ladder at a large disorder strength of $\alpha=100$.
 While certain eigenstates indeed have all plaquettes to be inert, there is a hierarchy of \emph{thermal regions} of varying sizes starting from a few plaquettes all the way up to a system-spanning region of active plaquettes that are connected to each other in other neighboring mid-spectrum eigenstates.
 We see that mid-spectrum eigenstates that have a bigger number of active plaquettes also have a smaller value of $\mathcal{D}$ at large $\alpha$.
 Deep inside a many-body localized phase, these thermal regions should be finite and should not scale with system size in any typical mid-spectrum eigenstate to ensure stability of MBL.
+The fact that there is a small, albeit significant, probability to have large thermal regions in mid-spectrum eigenstates even at large $\alpha$ makes the distribution $p(\mathcal{D})$ to be non-trivial even when $\alpha \gg 1$ and this will be discussed in the next section.

 While $n$ connected plaquettes, each with a small $\alpha |R_\square|$ at large $\alpha$ compared to the bulk, can arise from purely statistical reasons for uniformly distributed random numbers and act as \emph{thermal regions} because of an effectively smaller disorder locally, the probability of such events scale as $O(1/\alpha^n)$ and thus decrease very rapidly with increasing $n$ at large $\alpha$.
 The actual values of $R_\square$ for the particular disorder realizations shown in the top panels of both Fig.~\ref{fig:opotspAlph100_12x2} and Fig.~\ref{fig:opotspAlph100_6x4} only show certain $n=1$ regions with a low $\alpha |R_\square|$ compared to the bulk and rule out this simple interpretation.
-This already suggests that the large disorder physics of this constrained $U(1)$ QLM may have certain features that are absent in strongly disordered but unconstrained models.

 \begin{widetext}

 \end{widetext}